ryantd42/NY-Legislative-Git/2023/A2736B-2023/bill.md

- Introduced by M. of A. PAULIN, LAVINE, L. ROSENTHAL, DICKENS, SEAWRIGHT, COLTON, GALLAGHER, BURDICK, KELLES, SAYEGH, WOERNER, SEPTIMO, SIMON -- read once and referred to the Committee on Election Law
+ Introduced by M. of A. PAULIN, LAVINE, L. ROSENTHAL, DICKENS, SEAWRIGHT, COLTON, GALLAGHER, BURDICK, KELLES, SAYEGH, WOERNER, SEPTIMO, SIMON -- read  once  and referred to the Committee on Election Law -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the election law,  in  relation  to  providing  for  the declination  of a designation as a candidate or nomination for a party position under special circumstances

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-The election law is amended by adding a new  section  6-159 to read as follows:
+Paragraph  (c)  of  subdivision 7 of section 6-146 of the election law, as added by chapter 178 of the laws of  2022,  is  amended and two new paragraphs (d) and (e) are added to read as follows:
-  § 6-159.
-SPECIAL CIRCUMSTANCE DECLINATION.
-1. NOTWITHSTANDING THE DATE
- SPECIFIED IN THE NOTICE REQUIRED PURSUANT TO SECTION 6-144 OF THIS ARTI- CLE,  A  PERSON  DESIGNATED  AS  A CANDIDATE FOR NOMINATION OR FOR PARTY POSITION, OR NOMINATED FOR AN OFFICE, MAY, IN A CERTIFICATE  SIGNED  AND ACKNOWLEDGED  BY HIM OR HER, AND FILED NO LATER THAN THREE BUSINESS DAYS BEFORE THE CERTIFICATION OF THE BALLOT  FOR  AN  ELECTION,  DECLINE  THE DESIGNATION OR NOMINATION ONLY UNDER THE FOLLOWING EXTRAORDINARY CIRCUM-
- STANCES:
-  (A) THE PERSON HAS RECEIVED A DIAGNOSIS OF A LIFE-THREATENING ILLNESS;
-  (B) THE PERSON HAS BEEN INDICTED FOR A CRIME; OR
+  (c)  where the person so nominated or designated has been convicted of one or more misdemeanors or felonies under state or federal law  at  any time after such person's designation or nomination[.]; OR (D) WHERE THE PERSON SO NOMINATED OR DESIGNATED HAS RECEIVED A DIAGNO- SIS OF A LIFE-THREATENING ILLNESS AT ANY TIME AFTER SUCH PERSON'S DESIG- NATION OR NOMINATION; OR
-  (C) THE PERSON HAS RESIGNED THE OFFICE FOR WHICH THEY ARE NOMINATED OR DESIGNATED TO RUN FOR RE-ELECTION, FOR ANY REASON.
+  (E)  WHERE  THE  PERSON  SO  NOMINATED  OR DESIGNATED HAS RESIGNED THE OFFICE FOR WHICH THEY ARE NOMINATED OR DESIGNATED TO  RUN  FOR  RE-ELEC- TION,  FOR  ANY  REASON,  AT ANY TIME AFTER SUCH PERSON'S DESIGNATION OR NOMINATION.
-  2. THE  PROVISIONS OF THIS ARTICLE REGARDING FILLING A VACANCY WHEN A DESIGNATION OR NOMINATION IS DECLINED SHALL APPLY FOLLOWING THE CREATION OF VACANCY DUE TO SPECIAL CIRCUMSTANCES AS HEREIN PROVIDED, EXCEPT  THAT THE  CERTIFICATE  OF  SUBSTITUTION  SHALL BE RECEIVED BY THE APPROPRIATE BOARD OF ELECTIONS NOT LATER THAN TWO BUSINESS DAYS AFTER SUCH  DECLINA- TION IS RECEIVED BY THE BOARD.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05710-01-3
+  LBD05710-02-3